 - In order to get into the city center, we utilize small luxury minivans.
 This allows us to avoid the parking lots outside of the center requiring us to walk.
 Your guide may need to split time between vehicles on groups larger than 8.

 - Tickets for the Siena Cathedral are not included in the tour price.
-If you wish to visit the Cathedral, your guide will assist you.
+If you wish to visit the Cathedral, your tour leader will assist you.
 The Cathedral is closed on Sundays and for certain holy days.

 - Tips/gratuities (for your guide) are always appreciated.